philsturgeon/phil.tech/_posts/2014-11-04-composer-its-almost-always-about-the-lock-file.markdown

 ## How Strict Is Too Strict?

 A component is supposed to work with a reasonable range of it's dependencies.
-For example, a component using Guzzle should be able to work with `4.0`, `4.1` or `4.2` without any confusion about wether it works.
+For example, a component using Guzzle should be able to work with `4.0`, `4.1` or `4.2` without any confusion about whether it works.

 Now, if I commit a lock file and 4.2.0 happens to contain a breaking change - despite promising SemVer compliance, I'm going to start getting complaints from users that my package does not work with 4.2.0.
 If I'm traveling for a month thats going to be a right PITA.
 I wouldn't even know it fails because my component is specifically requiring `4.1.2` to run its tests on Travis-CI, as thats the last version that was out when my `composer.lock` was written to, and it would never have a chance to try and download `4.2.0`.
 Others depending on my package would get the newer version because their `$ composer install` is not looking deep enough into the folders to see my components `composer.lock` file, so they are ahead of my very strict requirements.